Truck Employer Negligence

 - Disregard of trucking regulations

 It is the responsibility of trucking companies to ensure that their vehicles and drivers are equipped to safely handle the job.
 When this isn’t the case, the employer and / or company should be held liable for the accidents and injuries that result.
-You can have confidence in the team at Arnold & Itkin—we can find all the parties responsible caused your accident in order to pursue maximum compensation.
+You can have confidence in the team at Arnold & Itkin.
+We can find all the parties responsible caused your accident in order to pursue maximum financial compensation.

-For more information, or to request our free case evaluation with our legal team, please call a Houston truck accident lawyer at Arnold & Itkin by dialing (888) 493-1629 today.
+For more information, or to request our free case evaluation with our legal team, please do not hesitate to call a Houston truck accident lawyer at Arnold & Itkin by dialing (888) 493-1629 today.